+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 YASAKA PAGODA

-Yasaka Street is clearly Kyoto’s best photo location, but be on time as the area attracts a lot of tourists.
+Yasaka Street is Kyoto’s best photo location, but be on time as the area attracts a lot of tourists.
 As mentioned earlier, the area attracts a lot of tourists due to its well-preserved and charming streets.
 The main street moves from Ninen-zaka to Sannen-zaka.

 In addition to its fine streets, the area also consists of Yasaka-no-to Pagoda, also known as Hokanji Temple.
 The pagoda was built in 592 and is the oldest in Kyoto.
 Tourists are welcome to enter the building, but only to the second floor.
 Open 10:00 – 16:00 and costs about 400 JPY in admission.